timescale/tobs/cli/README.md

-# tobs - The OBServability Stack for Kubernetes CLI
+# tobs - The Observability Stack for Kubernetes CLI

-This is a CLI tool for installing and managing the The OBServability stack for Kubernetes.
+This is a CLI tool for installing and managing the The Observability stack for Kubernetes.

 ## Quick Start